MIPT-ILab/mipt-mips/README.md

 # MIPT-MIPS

 MIPT-MIPS is a pre-silicon simulator of MIPS CPU.
-It tells the _performance_ of program running on CPU, taking best features of RTL and traditional functional simulation:
+It measures _performance_ of program running on CPU, thus taking best features of RTL and common functional simulation:
 * **Precision**.
-We provide precise models of branch prediction unit and pipeline behavior.
+We provide cycle-accurate models of branch prediction unit and pipeline behavior.
 * **Customization**.
-Cache size, branch prediction algorithm etc. are easily parametrizable.
+Cache size, branch prediction algorithms, and other parameters can be easily changed.
 * **Simplicity**.
 Our source files are much more readable than RTL.
 * **Speed**.
 Simulation frequency gets up to 0.4 MHz.